 - provide additional information on the available rows, either through a tooltip or by showing a Content dialog with all the information and the links to the rows.

 With this feature, you will reduce the friction needed to discover and access the builder’s Custom Rows.
 To do so, you’ll use the

 loadRows event, which will trigger the Custom Rows content dialog.

 How it works

-Here’s an example of our BEE Pro product, which integrates BEE Plugin, taking advantage of this method to load custom rows from its UI.
+Here’s an example of our Beefree product, which integrates Beefree SDK, taking advantage of this method to load custom rows from its UI.

-The toolbar in the application contains explicit call-to-action text links to load footers, which correspond to different categories of Custom Rows in the plugin.
+The toolbar in the application contains explicit call-to-action text links to load footers, which correspond to different categories of Custom Rows in the application.

-When users click on “Mailchimp Footers”, the Custom Rows Content Dialog is triggered, meaning that the editor opens a communication channel with your application.
-In this case, no additional UI will be displayed, as the application provides to the plugin the URL to the rows associated with that call-to-action.
+When users click on “Mailchimp Footers”, the Custom Rows Content Dialog is triggered, meaning that the builder opens a communication channel with your application.
+In this case, no additional UI will be displayed, as the host application provides the URL to the rows associated with that call-to-action.
 This way, the Rows tab will be immediately selected, with the “Mailchimp Footers” category already selected: